This article originally appeared on VICE Serbia

-For Serbian parents with kids over the age of seven—like me—it would have been impossible not to have heard of BalkanTube Fest months in advance.
-Because at this convention, on October 1 to 2 in Belgrade, Serbian kids could finally meet their vlogging idols and scream their precious little heads off while doing so.
+For Serbian parents with kids over the age of seven – like me – it would have been impossible not to have heard of BalkanTube Fest months in advance.
+Because at this convention on the 1st and 2nd of October in Belgrade, Serbian kids could finally meet their vlogging idols and scream their precious little heads off while doing so.

 These parents were the real stars of this convention.